|Fastest Growing Market:||Asia Pacific|

 Amid the COVID-19 pandemic, the health systems of countries are majorly dependent on online services.
-Through video calls, patients are getting appointments with doctors, which is helping in treating and monitoring the diseases, which is likely to propel the clinical decision support systems market.
+Through video calls, patients are getting appointments with doctors, which is helping in treating and monitoring the diseases, thereby propelling the clinical decision support systems market.

 Moreover, the healthcare facilities, such as hospitals, diagnostic centers, and clinics, are showing interest in clinical decision support systems in minimizing medication prescription errors, adverse drug events monitoring, and other medical errors.

-The rising demand for reducing healthcare expenditure, need for improvement in the quality of care, and technological advancement in Healthcare IT in hospitals are the major factors that are likely to boost the growth of the clinical decision support systems (CDSS) market.
+The rising demand for reducing healthcare expenditure, need for improvement in the quality of care, and technological advancements in healthcare IT in hospitals are the major factors that are likely to boost the growth of the clinical decision support systems (CDSS) market.

-Furthermore, according to the Organization for Economic Co-operation and Development (OECD) survey report, in 2018, average per capita health expenditure was about USD 7,317 in Switzerland, USD 6,187 in Norway, and USD 5,005 in Australia, respectively.
-Due to high healthcare expenditure across the world, the rising demand to reduce healthcare expenditure shows a positive impact on the market.
+Furthermore, according to the Organization for Economic Co-operation and Development (OECD) survey report, in 2018, the average per capita health expenditure was about USD 7,317 in Switzerland, USD 6,187 in Norway, and USD 5,005 in Australia.
+Due to high healthcare expenditure across the world, the rising demand to reduce healthcare expenditure has a positive impact on the market.

-However, lack of trust in the systems, as CDSS are in the initial stages of development, lack of skilled labour, and suggestions from CDSS for unnecessary diagnostic testing hinders the market growth.
+However, lack of trust in the systems, as CDSS are in the initial stages of development, lack of skilled labor, and suggestions from CDSS for unnecessary diagnostic testing hinder the market growth.

 Scope of the Report